 This unrivalled coastal setting reminds us of the untapped potential to seize a growth sector that Inverclyde has barely exploited - tourism.
 The LDP makes provision for new marinas and other tourist facilities with significant opportunities identified among its historic docks and harbours.

-I commend this ambitious, sustainable LDP and ask all the many stakeholders that have been involved in its preparation to use it in the submission of their own plans and proposals, to ensure Inverclyde continues to improve for the better.
+I commend this ambitious, sustainable LDP and ask all the many stakeholders that have been involved in its preparation to use it in the submission of their own plans and proposals, to continue to improve Inverce for the better.